yahoojapan/NGT/bin/ngt/README.md

 **-n** *no\_of\_registration\_data*
 Specify the number of data items to be registered.
 If not specified, all data in the specified file will be registered.

+### PREP-PQ

+Execute preprocessing for the product quantization data type.

+      $ ngt prep-pq index

+*index*
+Specify the name of the existing index where the data type is set to product quantization and the objects are appended to the refinement object repository.
+This command builds a QBG data structure to quantize the objects.

 ### SEARCH